-Afghan President Ghani rejects Taliban prisoner release under U.S. deal
+Afghan President Ghani rejects Taliban prisoner release under U.S deal

 Iran on Sunday dismissed the agreement as a pretext to legitimise the presence of U.S. troops in Afghanistan.

-“The United States has no legal standing to sign a peace agreement or to determine the future of Afghanistan,” the Iranian Foreign Ministry said in a statement reported by state media.
+“The United States has no legal standing to sign a peace agreement or to determine the future of Afghanistan,” Iran’s Foreign Ministry said in a statement reported by state media.

-Under the agreement, Washington is committed to reducing the number of its troops in Afghanistan to 8,600 from 13,000 within 135 days of signing.
-The United States also is committed under the accord to work with allies to proportionally reduce the number of coalition forces in Afghanistan over that period, if the Taliban forces adhere to their security guarantees and ceasefire.
+Under the agreement, the United States is committed to reducing the number of its troops in Afghanistan to 8,600 from 13,000 within 135 days of signing.
+It also is committed under the accord to work with allies to proportionally reduce the number of coalition forces in Afghanistan over that period, if the Taliban forces adhere to their security guarantees and ceasefire.

-A full withdrawal of all U.S. and coalition forces would occur within 14 months, the joint statement said.
+A full withdrawal of all U.S. and coalition forces would occur within 14 months, a joint statement said.
+The withdrawal depends on security guarantees by the Taliban.

-The withdrawal depends on security guarantees by the Taliban, who ruled Afghanistan from 1996 to 2001 and imposed many restrictions on women and activities it deemed “un-Islamic”.

 After being ousted from power in 2001 in a U.S.-led invasion following the Sept.
-11 attacks on the United States engineered by al Qaeda forces harboured by the Taliban, the Taliban have led a violent insurgency.

-The Afghan war has been a stalemate for more than 18 years, with the Taliban increasingly controlling or contesting more territory yet unable to capture and hold major urban centres.
+11 attacks on the United States engineered by al Qaeda forces harboured by the Taliban, Taliban forces have led a violent insurgency.
+The Afghan war has been a stalemate for more than 18 years, with Taliban forces controlling or contesting more territory yet unable to capture and hold major urban centres.

 Additional reporting by Orooj Hakimi in Kabul, Gibran Peshimam in Islamabad, and Andrea Shalal in Washington; Writing by Rupam Jain; Editing by Ed Davies and Will Dunham